imjustdavid/workshop-ServerlessAnalytics/03-data-discovery.md

 	If/when the Preview data pop-up dialog window shows up, just click **Preview data**

-1. That will take you to the [Amazon Athena query editor](https://console.aws.amazon.com/athena/home) with a very simple SQL query in it:
+2. That will take you to the [Amazon Athena query editor](https://console.aws.amazon.com/athena/home).
+If you see a welcome page click **Get started**.
+Let's start with a very simple SQL query in it:

 	```sql
 	SELECT * FROM "nyc-tlc"."yellow" limit 10;